 A judicial conduct tribunal constituted to hear a matter referred to it by the Council under section 41 of this Act shall be a Deputy Judge of the Supreme Court appointed by the Chief Justice of the Supreme Court.

-There was one complaint received by the Council in 2021, summarized in Appendix F.
+There were no formal complaints received by the Council in 2024.

 Education

 Another important function of the Council is to ensure that both Judges and Justices of the Peace have opportunities for ongoing education.